Abc-Arbitrage/Zebus/README.md

 # Introduction

 Zebus is **peer to peer**, so it does not depend on a broker to dispatch messages between the peers.
-This allows it to reach a throughput of 80Kmgs/s and a roundtrip latency under 500µs.
+This allows it to reach a throughput of 80k mgs/s and a roundtrip latency under 500µs.

 It is **resilient** thanks to the absence of a broker and an optional persistence feature that ensures that messages are not lost if a peer is down or disconnected.

 It is **stable**, since we have been using it on a production environment at [Abc Arbitrage](http://www.abc-arbitrage.com/) for more than a year.
+Although we did not release all the necessary bricks yet so you will have to wait a few minor versions to have a fully resilient prodable product.

 ## Key concepts